edugtz/node-gmp-tasks/README.md

 cd node-gmp-tasks
 ```

-3. Inside the **react-gmp-movies** folder run the following command to install all the necessary dependencies:
+3. Inside the **node-gmp-tasks** folder run the following command to install all the necessary dependencies:

 ```bash
 npm install